alcir/falcao.js/README.md

 - a MySQL database (only one table)
 - a PHP web interface

-The agent and the collector are written in Node.js
+The agent and the collector are written in **Node.js**

 ## Manual, installation and configuration

 Please read the wiki for more informations: https://github.com/alcir/falcao.js/wiki

+## Performance tests

+TODO

+## Foreword

+I cannot be named a Node.js or PHP programmer.
+I've written this tool for my educational purposes, and as the final project for the edX CS50x course.